estesp/bucketbench/README.md

 `bucketbench` binary and `make install` will place it in your `$PATH`.
 You should also be able to simply `go install github.com/estesp/bucketbench`.

+## Caveats and limitations

+- Overhead benchmark implementation only covers `Docker` and `Containerd`
+- The benchmark uses process name matching to find relevant processes; you must keep the expected process names (`dockerd`, `docker-containerd`, and `docker-containerd-shim` for Docker and `containerd` and `containerd-shim` for containerd) and not run additional processes with the same names.

 ## TODOs

  - Decide what to do with the `-trace` flag, which was only useful with a private build of `runc` which generated Go pprof traces.
 Possibly submit trace support to upstream runc.